eswarak/img-MMS/docs/preconditions.md

 ```bash
 docker build -t iportilla/image.demo-mms_amd64:1.0.0 -f ./Dockerfile.amd64 .
 ```
+**Note**: You need not run this if ran `make build`

-3. You are now ready to publish your edge service, so that it can be deployed to real edge nodes.
+4. You are now ready to publish your edge service, so that it can be deployed to real edge nodes.
 Instruct Horizon to push your docker image to your registry and publish your service in the Horizon Exchange:

 ```bash
 hzn exchange service publish -f horizon/service.definition.json